Postcolonial international relations: Confronting Eurocentrism

-Although a postcolonial lens of International Relations is becoming increasingly established, it is still marginalized in the wider field of International Relations, and there is no consensus among scholars on how to combine postcolonial studies with International Relations.
-Some scholars advocate for the establishment of a postcolonial International Relations study that employs reflectivist and interdisciplinary thinking and considers how non-Western thought might transform International Relations theory.
-Some others argue for an alternative outside of the field of International Relations because an integration of the two disciplines might limit postcolonial studies and reduce its challenging position in relation to the larger discipline.
-A middle-ground approach to the question suggests to keep an intellectual distance without completely disengaging from critique of International Relations.
-Proponents of this approach argue that a marginal disciplinary position for postcolonial thought provides advantages to pointing out academic and cultural erasure in knowledge production and the field of International Relations.
-They further insist that there is a need for a continued postcolonial critique of International Relations, since the field plays a significant role in the understanding and management of international affairs on the political stage.
-A revisionist approach to International Relations has historically been met with resistance because it would mean a confrontation with the Eurocentric understanding of the discipline.
+Although a postcolonial lens of international relations is becoming increasingly established, it is still marginalized in the wider field of international relations, and there is no consensus among scholars on how to combine postcolonial studies with international relations.
+Some scholars advocate for the establishment of a postcolonial international relations study that employs reflectivist and interdisciplinary thinking and considers how non-Western thought might transform international relations theory.
+Some others argue for an alternative outside of the field of international relations because an integration of the two disciplines might limit postcolonial studies and reduce its challenging position in relation to the larger discipline.
+A middle-ground approach to the question suggests to keep an intellectual distance without completely disengaging from critique of international relations.
+Proponents of this approach argue that a marginal disciplinary position for postcolonial thought provides advantages to pointing out academic and cultural erasure in knowledge production and the field of international relations.
+They further insist that there is a need for a continued postcolonial critique of international relations, since the field plays a significant role in the understanding and management of international affairs on the political stage.
+A revisionist approach to international relations has historically been met with resistance because it would mean a confrontation with the Eurocentric understanding of the discipline.

 Through IR's discourse on the proliferation of an international society, the discipline does not depart from its logocentric tendencies.
 Logocentrism "assumes the priority of the first term and conceives the second in relation to it, as a complication, a negation, a manifestation, a disruption of the first."

 Coloniality

-Scholars in postcolonialism address colonial and racial dynamics of coloniality arguing that the structures of power have produced systems and hierarchal orders that have outlived formal colonialism.
-Cultures have been subsumed into these structures of power structure, making it critical for postcolonialism in international relations to consider theories that have been undervalued as a result of the systematisation and prioritisation of particular knowledge.
+Scholars in postcolonialism address colonial and racial dynamics of coloniality arguing that the structures of power have produced systems and hierarchical orders that have outlived formal colonialism.
+Cultures have been subsumed into these structures of power structure, making it critical for postcolonialism in international relations to consider theories that have been undervalued as a result of the systematization and prioritization of particular knowledge.
 In the discipline of International Relations, there are several critiques on the limits of international relations theory made from different lenses – feminist, constructivist, postmodernist, etc. A lens of postcolonialism challenges what Sanjay Seth calls a "centrality accorded to Europe as the historical source and origin of the international order".
-The Postcolonial critique requires scholars to investigate and confront the IR scientific knowledge structures that reflect and replicate the power dynamics that characterise the colonial experience.
-The critiques calls into question the epistemic privilege granted to specific understandings of knowledge and the standards created from them.
+The postcolonial critique requires scholars to investigate and confront the IR scientific knowledge structures that reflect and replicate the power dynamics that characterize the colonial experience.
+The critiques calls into question the epistemic privileges granted to specific understandings of knowledge and the standards created from them.

-Postcolonialism "re-reads 'colonisation' as part of an essentially transnational and transcultural 'global' process – and it produces a decentred, diasporic or 'global' rewriting of earlier, nation-centred imperial grand narratives".
-Postcolonialism can bridges subject areas that are deemed unscientific, subjective and historically do not meet the standard of this Eurocentric discipline.
+Postcolonialism re-reads colonization as part of an essentially transnational and transcultural "global" process – and it produces a de-centered, diasporic, or "global" rewriting of earlier, nation-centered imperial grand narratives.
+Postcolonialism can bridges subject areas that are deemed unscientific, subjective, and historically do not meet the standard of this Eurocentric discipline.